 – Kwon Mi-kyung, Former Head, Korean film business.

 Studio N worked with several media companies to produce and develop films based on the intellectual property of popular webtoons.
 These short comic films and series are one of the major sources of revenue for the publisher.
-By the end of 2018, consumers’ behavior started to shift towards Connected TVs (Hulu, Amazon Prime, Roku, etc.).
+By the end of 2018, consumers’ behavior shifted towards Connected TVs (Hulu, Amazon Prime, Roku, etc.).

 Looking at the current trends, Webtoons tried to evolve with time and started distributing content over Netflix and CTV media channels.